Your fact-checking cheat sheet for Trump’s immigration address

 There are far more cases of travelers overstaying their visas than southwest border apprehensions.
 In fiscal 2016, U.S. officials reported 408,870 southwest border apprehensions and 544,676 suspected in-country overstays.
 For fiscal 2017, the Department of Homeland Security reported 606,926 suspected in-country overstays, or twice the number of southwest border apprehensions.

-–The wall will be paid for by the new U.S.-Mexico-Canada trade deal.
+— The wall will be paid for by the new U.S.-Mexico-Canada trade deal.

 This is a Four-Pinocchio (whopper-sized) claim.
 During the campaign, Trump more than 200 times promised Mexico would pay for the wall, which the administration says would cost at least $18 billion.
 Now he says the minor working of the North American Free Trade Agreement (NAFTA) will earn enough money for pay for the wall.
 This betrays a misunderstanding of economics.
 Countries do not “lose” money on trade deficits, so there is no money to earn; the size of a trade deficit or surplus can be determined by other factors besides trade.
 Congress must still appropriate the money, and the trade agreement has not been ratified.

-–I have already started building the wall.
+— I have already started building the wall.

 No, Trump has not started building the wall.
 Congress only appropriated money for bollard fencing, replacement fencing or secondary fencing.
 Trump often refers to a wall that was started in California, but that is simply bollard fencing that has been planned in 2009.
 This is a Bottomless Pinocchio claim.
 (These claims must have received Three or Four Pinocchios previously, and they must have been repeated at least 20 times.)

-–The wall will be built by good old American steel companies that were practically out of business.
+— The wall will be built by good old American steel companies that were practically out of business.

 Trump often hypes the impact of his steel tariffs on the steel business.
 Steel companies were not practically out of business.
 U.S. Steel has restarted some blast furnaces and its profits and revenue initially went up, but steel stocks have plunged in recent months as worldwide steel prices have fallen, led by a decline in steel prices in China.
 Barron’s reports that of the 13 stocks in the steel subindex of the Standard & Poor’s 1500 composite, all but one are down year to date by an average of nearly 25 percent.
 Moreover, even with the domestic steel mills running at 80 percent capacity, the United States needs to important 30 million tons of steel, Barron’s said.